 5. Failure to Follow the Recommended Process

-One of the most common mistakes made during ERP implementations is failing to follow the recommended process.
+One of the most common mistakes made during ERP implementations software is failing to follow the recommended process.
 There are a number of steps that need to be taken in order to ensure a successful implementation, and if any of these steps are skipped, it can lead to problems down the road.

 The first step is to understand the business requirements.
 This means understanding what the company does, how it makes money, and what its goals are.
 Once this is understood, the next step is to select the right software.
 There are a number of different ERP systems on the market, and each one has its own strengths and weaknesses.
 It’s important to select a system that will fit the needs of the company.